landysoo/mischief-managed/README.md

 # mischief-managed

-All projects made during my Business Analytics Master Degree.
+This repository contains all the projects I did by myself or with my  teams during my Master in Business Analytics.

+It includes Python, R, SQL, Tableu and Dashboards.